-New study explores the significant impact of attenuation correction on downstream costsPosted on: 09.21.17
+New study explores the significant impact of attenuation correction on downstream costsPosted on: 09.21.17 by Digirad

 Attenuation artifacts present a challenge when interpreting SPECT myocardial perfusion imaging (MPI) studies.
 Advanced technology has been able to significantly improve diagnostic accuracy through attenuation correction.
 A team of doctors at Hartford Hospital and the University of Connecticut explored the impact of attenuation correction on clinical decision-making and its effect on the cost of downstream testing.

 The goal of the research was to determine if the use of attenuation correction reduced the need for downstream cardiac testing and thus decreased the overall cost of care.
 The findings of the study on the impact of attenuation correction were featured at the ASNC 2016 Annual Meeting conference in Boca Raton, FL.